Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 spider 55:
 - By RetroAdvance64.
-- A direct remake to the original spider.
+- [Re-made by the original artist].

 spider 56:
 - By RetroAdvance64.
-- A direct remake to the original Spider.
+- [Re-made by the original artist].

 spider 57:
 - By JigglypuffGD.